 To apply C# code syntax styles for existing code

 - Select the scope where you want to apply code style preferences:

 - Make a selection in the editor to apply code style preferences in the selection.

 - Set the caret anywhere in the file to apply code style preferences in the file.

 - Select one or more items in the Solution Explorer to apply code style preferences in files under these items and their child items.

-- Press Ctrl+Alt+S or choose in the main menu.
+- Press Ctrl+Alt+S or choose from the main menu.
 Alternatively, you can press Ctrl+Shift+A, start typing the command name in the pop-up, and then choose it there.